GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 When writing a complex parser, it is often useful to confirm that the 'shape' of some value we've parsed from input is correct; this is the job of a *guard*.

 Guards are parsers that succeed when a given expression has a given shape.
-They can be used with ``bool``s, ``maybe`` values, and generic tagged sums built from alternatives parsers.
+They can be used with ``bool`` and ``maybe`` values and generic tagged sums built from alternatives parsers.

 An example comes from the PPM specification: